achelat/evergage-global-templates/journey-builder/README.md

 ### Journey Builder

-When used in a Trigger Campaign, this Server-Side global template returns a Trigger_Type field.
+When used in a Trigger Campaign, this global template returns a Trigger_Type field.
 Depending on the trigger type, it could also include Trigger_Segment, Trigger_Action, and Trigger_Catalog_Items fields along with other information chosen by the Campaign Developer.

 #### Configuration: